narwalsandeep/api-lumen-cognito-docker/README.md

 This set of API runs on Docker Container.
 Sourecode for Lumen and Docker files can be collected from below URL.

+** Do not forgot to enavle Cors on Lumen if needed.
+** Also chmod -R 0777 _src/storage if needed

 Setup .env config (Only AWS_ are required)
 --------------------
 - APP_NAME=Auth